Hometown: Montreal, QC

 Being raised in Lebanon, a male-dominated society, Christina knew the importance of education for women to be independent, have a strong voice, reach full equality under all laws, access positions of power and end all policies that disadvantage women.
 For this reason, she completed two bachelor’s degrees from McGill University.
 Her first undergraduate degree was in Kinesiology and her second was in Physical and Health Education.
 Christina managed to be financially independent while excelling in her education.
 In 2017-2018 school years, she received four awards/Bursaries for her academic proficiency.

 Having been a victim of bullying in high school, Christina was determined that her past events and experiences does not define her or her future.
 After all, she is now a confident, educated and independent candidate for Miss Universe Canada 2020.
 As a teacher, she makes sure that she applies strict anti-bullying measures.
-She is greatly involved in her community and is now volunteering for Sun Youth, MEMO-Qc and is completing the training to become a crisis responder for Crisis text line.
+She is greatly involved in her community and is now volunteering for Sun Youth, MEMO-Qc and underwent the training to become a crisis responder for Crisis text line.
 Through her community involvement and her education, she learned about mental health disorders and was determined to complete the mental health first aid certification.
 She is convinced that human interactions should not be based on Newton’s Third Law of Action-Reaction.
 Rather, it’s important to look at the person’s reaction from a holistic perspective, making sure to understand their emotional, psychological, occupational and physiological state.

 Through the Miss Universe Canada’s platform, Christina is hoping to inspire girls and women from all ethnic backgrounds to strive for more, to challenge themselves and to be active Canadian citizens involved in positions of power in each province and in our country at large.
 Pageantry throughout the world offers women a voice and helps reduce the gaps of gender inequality.
 Miss Universe Canada is an opportunity for her to use her knowledge, life experiences and voice to talk about important social issues and to advocate for gender equality in Canada and throughout the world.
 As she’s always asked women to challenge themselves, today, competing for Miss Universe Canada is her new challenge which will allow her to grow professionally, socially, and intellectually.
 Last but not least, as a girl, she grew up learning about the stories of many successful women and it taught her a lot about perseverance and hard work.
 Today, she looks forward to sharing her own story hoping to inspire more girls to dream big and to look up for personal, professional and academic growth in every experience and opportunity.